NMAMENDES2/DAD/docs/deploy.md

 To deploy our code to the cluster we need to build or container images locally, and push them to the container registry, that in our case lives at `registry.172.22.21.107.sslip.io`.

-Present in the repository under the [code](https://github.com/ricardogomes/DAD-2024-25-Tutorials/tree/main/code) folder is one called `deployment`.
+Present in the repository under the [code](https://github.com/ricardogomes/DAD-Tutorials/tree/main/code) folder is one called `deployment`.
 We are going to need those files.

 Assuming we have a deployment folder in the same place as this tutorial repository we can run the next commands from the base of the full project.
 But check each command for the placement of the files and folders and change accordingly.

+> [!IMPORTANT]
-One important **NOTE** is that Kubernetes will depend on us naming the versions of our apps to re-deploy them when we change our code, so keep in mind that we need to bump the version each time we want to push a new version of our applications.
+> One important **NOTE** is that Kubernetes will depend on us naming the versions of our apps to re-deploy them when we change our code, so keep in mind that we need to bump the version each time we want to push a new version of our applications.

 ### Configure Docker